conduktor/conduktor-docs/src/pages/changelog/Console-1.29.0.md

 You are not impacted if you perform these actions through the UI.
 :::
 We recognize this change breaches the API contract and have carefully considered its implications.
-Despite this, we’ve opted to move forward **without creating new API versions** to deliver a more consistent and sustainable experience.
+We remain committed to minimizing breaking changes and will continue to do our best to ensure that such changes are rare and well-justified.

-As we expand the number of Conduktor-related features, this change enables a **cleaner separation** between:
+As we expand the number of Conduktor-related features, this change enables a cleaner separation between:
 - Labels used for sorting and filtering throughout the product
 - Conduktor-specific annotations used to drive behaviors on the resources